-- 126. It is of utmost importance that the provisions regarding specialised services do not serve as a potential circumvention of the Regulation.
-Therefore, NRAs should assess whether a specialised service is a potential substitute for the IAS, and if the capacity needed for their provision is to the detriment of the capacity available for IAS. - 127.
+- a specialised service is a potential substitute for the IAS, and if the capacity needed for their provision is to the detriment of the capacity available for IAS. - 127.
 In deciding whether a specialised service is considered as a replacement for an IAS, one important aspect that NRAs should assess is whether the service is actually providing access to the internet but in a restricted way, at a higher quality, or with differentiated traffic management.
 If so, this would be considered a circumvention of the Regulation.

-Article 4 Transparency measures for ensuring open internet access
+Transparency measures for ensuring open internet access